superlinked/VectorHub/docs/contributing/style_guide.md

 Get the **substance** down **first**.
 Don't worry about making perfect sentences until after you've completed your article in **point form**.
 Fine-tuned, stylized prose can come later.
 First, make sure you've included everything that your article needs to make sense and convey value to your readers.

 Use common **abbreviations**.
-<br>e.g., "apps" instead of "applications"
+<br>e.g. "apps" instead of "applications"
 Introduce unfamiliar abbreviations
-<br>e.g., "RAG (Retrieval Augmented Generation)"
+<br>e.g. "RAG (Retrieval Augmented Generation)"

 Skip **periods** on headings and subheadings.
 Only use them in paragraphs and body text.
 Use last (Oxford) **commas** for clarity.
-<br>e.g., "We are programmers, data analysts, and web designers."
+<br>e.g. "We are programmers, data analysts, and web designers."

 Don't add extra **spaces** anywhere.
 One space between sentences and words.